 - 1 drop almond extract

 Combine the peaches, sugar, flour, salt and butter.
 Add the almond extract only if the peaches are not very flavorful.

 I usually purchase a ready-made pie crust from the refrigerator section of the grocery store.
 Of course, if you have a favorite pie crust then go with it.

-Place bottom pie crust in a 9 inch pie pan.
-Place pie mixture on top of crust.
+Place bottom pie crust in a 9-inch pie pan.
+Place pie mixture on top of the crust.

 Cut the upper crust into eight strips.
-Moisten the edge of the lower crust, lay the strips across the pie in 2 directions and Interlace to form lattice.
-Press ends gently against lower crust and trim off even with pie rim.
+Moisten the edge of the lower crust, lay the strips across the pie in 2 directions and Interlace to form a lattice.
+Press ends gently against the lower crust and trims off even with pie rim.
 You use your fingers or fork tines to crimp the edges of the crust.

 Bake 15-17 minutes, at 400°, then reduce heat to 350° and bake another 25 to 30 minutes or until pastry is well browned and juice bubbles up through lattice.

 Remove to cake rack to cool until it's lukewarm and then serve!